 Doesn’t BMW make a balance bike with pedals?

-Yes, they do!
+They did, but we can’t find them available anymore.
 The BMW balance bike with pedals is actually the very first convertible balance bike that we know of.
 We’ve never gotten our hands on one, but we’d sure love to.